Samudralavikas2005/COATS_2.0/README.md

 CREATE DATABASE coats_db;
 CREATE USER coats_user WITH PASSWORD 'strongpassword';
 GRANT ALL PRIVILEGES ON DATABASE coats_db TO coats_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO coats_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO coats_user;
 \q
 exit
 ```